 To make a sharp shadow your puppets need to be as close to the screen as possible.
 For desk top size puppets this means that the rods should be attached at the backs of the puppets at an angle, unless you attach the holding rod to the velcro strip underneath the screen.

-For performances with larger puppets and screens you will have a light behind you.
+For performances with larger puppets and screens (see Using a big screen) you will have a light behind you.
 In order not to cast your own shadow on the screen you will need to stay below the screen and hold the puppets up.